helm/charts/incubator/azuremonitor-containers/README.md

 ## Introduction

-This article describes how to set up and use [Azure Monitor - Containers](https://docs.microsoft.com/en-us/azure/monitoring/monitoring-container-health) to monitor the health and performance of your workloads deployed to Kubernetes environments.
+This article describes how to set up and use [Azure Monitor - Containers](https://docs.microsoft.com/en-us/azure/monitoring/monitoring-container-health) to monitor the health and performance of your workloads deployed to Kubernetes and OpenShift v4 environments.

 Monitoring your Kubernetes cluster and containers is critical, especially when running a production cluster, at scale, with multiple applications.